rohitmishra33/data-engineering-pipeline/README.md

 `mvn clean install`

 ### Run:
-- Run `java -Xmx8g com.blurr.pipeline.app.Main` to run the ingestion pipeline which will also ingest the file data and populate the analytical tables
+- Run `java -Xmx8g com.blurr.pipeline.app.Main` to run the ingestion pipeline which will ingest the file data and populate the analytical tables

 ---
 ## Analytics Dashboard